illogicalNetwork/LogicEFTBot/README.md

  - !trader magnet >> `The price of Magnet is: 11,500 roubles from Therapist`
  - !wiki slick >> `The link to the wiki is https://escapefromtarkov.gamepedia.com/LBT_6094A_Slick_Plate_Carrier`
  - !setCD 5 >> `Sets the cooldown for the bot to 5 seconds`
  - !setLang en >> `Sets the bots language to English.
-Valid codes: en , es , de , nl , tr`
+Valid codes: en , es , de , nl , tr , ru`

 API Calls are redacted or else my bot would be useless - big thanks to both https://tarkov-market.com/ and https://tarkov-database.com/ for their API's that power this project!